Who We Are

 Executive Director and board member, Keith Oberg has led Bikes for the World since its founding.
 Prior to that, he served as Vice-President and Washington DC Area Coordinator of Pedals for Progress, following a career in international development culminating in 13 years with the Inter-American Foundation (IAF), an independent U.S. Government agency providing grant support to private grassroots development in Latin America and the Caribbean.
 In 1999, Keith took a leave of absence from the IAF to work with Pedals for Progress and ultimately Bikes for the World, to put into practice some of the insights he gained as a funder, to test the potential of used American bicycles to serve as a catalyst and resource for domestic community volunteer work and community-led development overseas.
 Keith’s interests in cycling range from the local to the global.
 A long-time bicycle commuter dating to his early years in Washington DC as a non-car-owning graduate student, he is a former board member of the Washington Area Bicyclist Association and co-founder and past secretary and executive board member of Phoenix Bikes, a youth bike program in Arlington VA.
 Between 1986 and 1998, Keith served as a member (and chairman, 1992-97) of the board of directors of the Institute for Transportation and Development Policy, an advocate for environmentally and economically sustainable transportation policies worldwide.
 Keith holds an M.A. in International Studies from the Johns Hopkins School of Advanced International Studies and a B.A. in Political Science and History from Middlebury College.
 He currently lives in Arlington VA with his wife, Jessica Mott; they have two grown children, Kathryn and Alexander.

 Board member, John Burg joined the Bikes for the World board in April 2012 and is an avid, life-long cyclist.
-Specializing in international development and public sector financial management, he currently works in the Office of the Director of U.S. Foreign Assistance in the Department of State.
-Previously he worked in the U.S Treasury's International Affairs division, Office of Technical Assistance, in Washington DC and iin the Middle East.
+Specializing in international development and public sector financial management in post-conflict and fragile states, he is currently a Policy, Planning, and Learning Fellow with USAID's Office of Afghanistan and Pakistan Affairs.
+Most recently Mr. Burg spent over five years in the Office of the Director of US Foreign Assistance in the State Department.
+Before that he spent over four years in the U.S Treasury's Office of Technical Assistance.
+Mr. Burg has worked in South Central Asia, the Middle East, Sub-Saharan Africa, Latin America and the Caribbean.
 His background in the bicycle industry and cycling community is both local and international, non-profit and for-profit.
-Among other positions held, he has been Program Officer for West Africa and consultant for Haiti with the Institute for Transportation and Development Policy; Program Manager, Handlebar Helpers, a youth earn-a-bike program in Scottsdale AZ; and bike mechanic with several retailers.
-He holds a BA in Islamic Civilization from Arizona State University and an MA in Sustainable Development from the School for International Training.
-He lives with his wife Heather in Takoma Park MD with their two whippets.
-Jasper and Pablo.
+Among other positions held, specific to bicycle-related work, he has been Program Officer for West Africa and Consultant for the Mobility Haiti Initiative with the Institute for Transportation and Development Policy; Program Manager of Handlebar Helpers, a youth earn-a-bike program in Scottsdale AZ; and bike mechanic with seven bicycle retailers across Arizona, Vermont, DC, and Maryland.
+Mr. Burg also served the Obama Administration as a volunteer member of the White House's Design Toolkit working group.
+He has attended the Rhode Island School of Design's Institute for Design and Public Policy, the LUMA Institute's program for Human Centered Design for Strategic Innovation, holds a BA in Islamic Civilization from Arizona State University and an MA in Sustainable Development from the School for International Training.
+He lives with his wife Heather, in Takoma Park Maryland, with their two whippets Jasper and Pablo.

 Board member, Hellen Gelband develops global health policy alongside researchers and policy makers from low- and middle-income countries, including those in which Bikes for the World's partners work.
 She is also a DC-area bicycle commuter.
 Currently with the Center for Disease Dynamics, Economics and Policy, Hellen has worked previously for Resources for the Future, the Institute of Medicine of the National Academies, and the Congressional Office of Technology Assessment.
 She holds degrees from Pomona College and the Johns Hopkins University School of Public Health.
 Hellen has been on the Bikes for the World Advisory committee since 2005 and a board member since Bikes for the World's incorporation in 2011.